 Minneapolis is located in southeastern Minnesota, along the banks of the Mississippi River near the Wisconsin border.
 Minneapolis, along with neighboring St. Paul, make up the Twin Cities metropolitan area, the 3rd-largest economy and populated region in the Midwest.

 Minneapolis is the main business center between Chicago and Seattle and is home to a diverse economy of commerce, finance, transportation, healthcare, and technology.
 The Twin Cities has the 5th-highest concentration of major corporate headquarters and receives consistently high rankings as a great city to live, work, and play.

-Slower growth in Minnesota will be the new norm, but that’s not necessarily a bad thing for Minneapolis or real estate investors, as the StarTribune reports.
+Slower growth in Minnesota may be the new norm.
+The population has grown 0.79% year-over-year, but that’s not necessarily a bad thing for Minneapolis or real estate investors, as the StarTribune reports.
 That’s because metro-area counties including those in and around Minneapolis-St. Paul will grow faster than the state in the next 10 years.

 Key Population Stats:

-- City of Minneapolis is home to more than 425,000 residents with about 3.6 million people living in the Minneapolis-St. Paul Twin Cities region.
+- City of Minneapolis is home to more than 429,000 residents with over 3.6 million people living in the Minneapolis-St. Paul Twin Cities region.

 - Minneapolis is the largest city in Minnesota and the 46th-largest in the U.S.

 - Twin Cities is the 3rd-largest economy and population center in the Midwest, just behind Chicago and Detroit.